Leah McSweeney: Reality television

 In 2010, McSweeney appeared as a client on an episode on Bravo's The Millionaire Matchmaker.
 Her appearance on Matchmaker was well received by critics, and has led to appearances and cameos on other television programs, including VH1's Love & Hip Hop: New York.

-McSweeney was first speculated to be joining the cast of The Real Housewives of New York City after being seen filming with cast member Tinsley Mortimer in August 2019.
-She was confirmed to have joined the series during an appearance at Bravo's "BravoCon" fan convention in November 2019.
+McSweeney was confirmed to have joined The Real Housewives of New York City during an appearance at Bravo's "BravoCon" fan convention in November 2019.
 McSweeney was referred to production by former cast member Bethenny Frankel, who left the series after the previous season.

-McSweeney has officially signed on for her second season as a full-time cast member of The Real Housewives of New York City.
+McSweeney officially signed on for her second season as a full-time cast member of The Real Housewives of New York City.
 McSweeney held off on renewing her contract until she was offered a higher salary, being paid only $3,000 an episode during her season 12 stint.
+For season 13, she reportedly made $7,800 an episode.

+In March 2023, McSweeney starred in the third season of The Real Housewives Ultimate Girls Trip on Peacock and was paid $250,000 for the season.

 Other projects

 In 2015, McSweeney became a featured recurring star on Shade 45's Lip Service with Angela Yee of Power 105.1.
 The following year, she began Improper Etiquette with Laura Stylez of Hot 97.
 On the podcast, McSweeney and Stylez provide candid perspectives and advice on lifestyle and current issues with occasional celebrity interviews.

 McSweeney has been a frequent contributor to the online publication Hypebeast, where she offers commentary on wellness, streetwear style, and motherhood.
 She also writes an advice column for Penthouse magazine.

-On June 27, 2018, McSweeney wrote a controversial article for Penthouse titled Can We Talk About Toxic Femininity? where she criticized #MeToo Movement pioneers Rose McGowan and Asia Argento.
-McSweeney received wide backlash and harsh judgement for her op-ed piece.
+On June 27, 2018, McSweeney wrote a controversial article for Penthouse titled Can We Talk About Toxic Femininity? where she criticized Rose McGowan and Asia Argento and accused them of using the #MeToo movement for personal gain.
+McSweeney received wide backlash and praise alike for her op-ed piece.